-TriMix is generally an effective, low-cost treatment, especially for those patients who have not had good results, or experience moderate to severe side effects from PDE5 inhibitors, (Viagra®, Levitra®, Cialis®).
+TriMix is generally an effective, low-cost treatment for ED, especially for those patients who have not had good results or experience moderate to severe side effects from PDE5 inhibitors (Viagra®, Levitra®, Cialis®).

+So, what is erectile dysfunction, exactly?
 Erectile dysfunction is sexual dysfunction characterized by the inability to develop or maintain an erection sufficient for intercourse.
 While erectile dysfunction can affect men of any age, it is most common in men over the age of 40.
-Studies have estimated that the number of men suffering from erectile dysfunction in the United States is more than 30 million.
+Studies have estimated that the number of men with erectile dysfunction in the United States is more than 30 million.
 Learn more about erectile dysfunction and penile injection medications today.